Robert Martin Macon Constellation tenor ( Dolnet M70 )

 Having said that it's just possible that the manufacturers considered

-it too problematical to draw out a tone hole so close to the end of the
+it too problematical to draw out a tone hole so close to the end

-without a top F#.
+versions of the horn without a top F#.

 Under the fingers the action feels slightly clumsy, though in fairness